Quarterly Azzad Funds Shareholder Letter

 Dear Azzad Funds Shareholder,

-Questions persist, however, about how long this “Goldilocks” economy can continue to support stocks.
-In the face of such uncertainty, investors should be prepared for pullbacks and an uptick in volatility by making sure their asset allocations are appropriate for their time horizons and objectives.
+As we’ve seen over the last few months, volatility is back.
+In the face of such uncertainty, investors should be prepared for the ups and downs in their portfolios by making sure their asset allocations are appropriate for their time horizons and objectives.
 For questions, please contact an Azzad investment advisor at 888.86.AZZAD.
 Thank you for your continued trust and investment in the Azzad Funds.

 Azzad Ethical Fund (ADJEX)